apicov/fullstack_AI/PROJECT_ROADMAP.md

 This roadmap shows you exactly what projects to build at each stage of your learning journey.
 Each project integrates multiple technologies and builds upon previous knowledge.

+### Learning Approach

+The roadmap follows a parallel learning methodology where you study JavaScript, React, TinyML, and LLMs simultaneously.
+This approach helps you understand how modern AI systems work as integrated platforms rather than isolated components.

+Each week builds upon previous concepts while introducing new complexity in a structured way.

 ---

 ## 📅 **Phase 1: Foundation Building (Weeks 1-4)**